 For the students who live in them and the Facility Services staff who work hard to keep Bates residences nice, dorm damage is disheartening and expensive.
-Bates challenges all students who live on campus to take responsibility for their quarters and work together to end dorm damage.
-For reference, the Dorm Damage Policy in its entirety, is listed in the Student Handbook on page 24.
+Bates challenges all students who live on campus to take responsibility for their living space and work together to end dorm damage.
+For reference, the Dorm Damage Policy in its entirety, is listed in the Student Handbook #17.

 The College Dorm Damage Procedure

 Contact David Larrabee in Facility Services directly, at 207-786-6205 or email: email@example.com

 - Dormitory damage is defined as damage to a facility that exceeds a physical condition that would be expected from normal wear and tear

 - The list of standard damage categories, followed by brief descriptions of each (reference Dorm Damage Policy and list of charges in the Student Handbook) link above

 - Several functions when discussing dorm damage include:

 - Creating a bill